oracle/odpi/README.md

 ## Install

 A sample Makefile is provided if you wish to build ODPI-C as a shared library.
-Otherwise, include the ODPI-C source code in your application and build the application as you would build an OCI application.
+Otherwise, include the ODPI-C source code in your project and build as you would build an OCI application.

 ODPI-C has been tested on Linux, Windows and macOS.
 Other platforms supported by OCI should also work but have not been tested.
 On